 Clearly these are needed because, for all the talk about it, in and of itself data has no value.
 It’s only when approached strategically i.e. with conscious approaches for collection, integration, analysis, visualisation, sharing and application, that marketers will be able to use data to drive value for businesses and the customers they serve.

 However, we can’t forget the human factor in all this.
 It’s true that there are (increasing numbers of) situations where software can do the heavy lifting e.g. the clever algorithms that drive Google’s brilliant search capability, or Netflix’s (automated) ability to create personalised recommendations.
-However, for most situations (for the time being at least!), human analysis and judgment are essential elements.
+However, for most situations (for the time being at least!), human analysis and judgement are essential elements.

 And here’s the irony – at the same time that the variety, volume and velocity of data is exploding, we’ve also learned that human decision making – so essential in making sense of it all - is more often than not flawed and prone to bias.
 (I'm sure you've read Thinking, Fast and Slow by Daniel Kahneman).